How to Make a Grab & Go Bag and What's Included

 - Phone charging cord

-- Include a pen and note pad
+- Include a pen, permanent marker, and note pad

 Every family member